marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 ![Photo by Marvin Heilemann on Unsplash](./penguins-line-small.jpg)

-It was the spring of 2018 and my young soon-to-be co-founder asked me:
+It was the spring of 2018 and my young soon-to-be a co-founder asked me:

 >  Can you download Instagram's influencers?